patconnole/openc2_companion/README.md

     ["192.168.17.0/24"]

 It's actually complicated to figure out, and this is one of the barriers-to-entry we mentioned earlier.
-Instead of prescribing exactly how to format something in JSON, we have to deduce the format for any serialization.
+Instead of prescribing exactly how to format something in JSON, we have to deduce the format for ANY serialization.

-Here's a horrible example (read at your own peril).
+Here's one way to figure out **ipv4_net** in **JSON**.
+Read at your own peril.

 1. Search for examples in any of the OpenC2 specs that use **ipv4_net**.
 2. Can't find any?
 Look in the language spec for its **type**.